 Great brands are built on consistency and quality, not just clicks.

 If you produce content of value — something you and your audience really care about— then the traffic will come eventually.
+As Gary V. famously says, you have to give, give, give, give and expect nothing in return.
 There is no shortcut to success, and a genuine human voice will always play better than some anonymous article you picked up and reposted, along with a hundred others bloggers.

 Also, always remember how much saturation there is.
-On most subjects it’s too much information from too many questionable sources.
-It’s in one ear, and out the other.
+On any given subject it’s too much information from too many questionable sources.
+If you don’t have a unique spin on the subject, it’ll just be in one ear, and out the other.

-For instance, you could never wade through all the online chatter about social media marketing…
+For instance, try wading through all the online resources about social media marketing…

 “Will it help my small business marketing effort?
 Can I build a brand around it?
-How do social media marketing?
+What’s the best social media marketing strategy?
 Can I generate leads on Twitter?
 Where’s it all going?
 What’s it all mean for small business marketing?”